-Bigg Boss Kannada 7 Witnesses First Kiss: Kishan Gives A Peck To A Reluctant Chandana!
+Bigg Boss Kannada 7 Witnesses Its First Kiss: Kishan Gives A Peck To A Reluctant Chandana!

 Popular Kannada television reality show Bigg Boss witnessed its first kiss of the season.
 Although romantic dramas are not uncommon in this controversial reality show, Kishan's light peck to Chandana created a lot of buzz.